 Applications from all transfer students, whether from other institutions or from other academic schools at the University of Kansas, are evaluated on a case-by-case basis.
-Transfer students must have a college grade-point average of 2.5 or higher to be considered.
 Students must submit mathematics ACT or SAT scores or proof of competence in calculus (grade of C or higher).
 No upper-level engineering credits from non-ABET-accredited engineering programs are acceptable as transfer credit for engineering programs.

 Already Applied to KU, But Not Engineering?

 Don't worry.
 It's not too late to change your mind if you’ve already applied to KU and selected a major outside the School of Engineering.
 If you think one of the 10 engineering or computer science majors is a better fit for your talents, you can still change your requested major — preferably before May 1 — and be considered for admission to the School of Engineering and all the benefits that go with it.

 Steps to change your major to engineering or computer science before New Student Orientation: